TranscryptOrg/Transcrypt/README.rst

 What's new in the latest commits
 ================================

+- Default messages for ValueError and KeyError removed for better CPython compatibility (pr 395)
 - Small fix of re module (issue 392)
 - Conversion from bool to int now succeeds (issue 391)
 - Overloadable operators __truediv__ and __floordiv__ added (issue 389)